ericproffitt/TopicModelsVB.jl/README.md

 gendoc(model::Union{LDA, fLDA, CTM, fCTM}, a::Real=0.0)
 # Generate a generic document from the model parameters by running the associated graphical model as a generative process.
-# The argument 'a' uses Laplace smoothing to smooth the topic-term distributions.
+# The argument 'a' uses Laplace smoothing to smooth the topic-term distributions ('a' must be nonnegative).

 gencorp(model::Union{LDA, fLDA, CTM, fCTM}, corpsize::Int, a::Real=0.0)
 # Generate a generic corpus of size 'corpsize' from the model parameters.